INAUGURAL Public Health Radio Show on WAKT, 106.1 FM Toledo — Just For The Health of It: Medicare For All and Toledo Democracy Day

 #1: Health care kills more people than having no health insurance – 250,000 deaths versus 45,000 deaths.
 As I like to say: a hospital is no place for a sick person.
 Now, of course, health care saves lots of lives as well.
 Still, health care is an often dangerous undertaking for our lives and an overtaking for our money.
 Prevention not only saves us from disease, prevention saves us from health care.

-The good news is that while health care's medical errors can be considered a cause of death exceeded only by disease and cancer, if we look at other underlying causes of death, we find there are lifestyle factors that are more important in preserving and promoting our health.
+The good news is that while health care’s medical errors can be considered a cause of death exceeded only by heart disease and cancer, if we look at other underlying causes of death, we find there are lifestyle factors that are more important in preserving and promoting our health.
 For instance, smoking kills about 600,000 Americans each year; and diet kills even more Americans prematurely than smoking.
-Lifestyle factors such as these are more in our , and much less pricey, than health care.
+Lifestyle factors such as these are more in our control, and much less pricey, than health care.
 Other key lifestyle factors include physical activity and adequate sleep.
 Good news for all.

 [non-commercial]